"No good thief!"

 "Not the best defense, you just said you were in Middle Earth in the Prancing Pony."
 Borimir said.

-"But I don't know how I got here."
+"But I don't know how I got here." i said instead.
 And that's when another thought occurred to me.
-It really doesn't have anything to do with what we were talking about but…"Why do have hand cuffs in your bag?
+It really doesn't have anything to do with what we were talking about, but…"Why do have hand cuffs in your bag?
 Do always have a spare pair of chains to hold people down with you?"